SveNord/Sve-Blazor-InfiniteScroll/README.md

 ## Usage

-Simply wrap the desired content in the `InfiniteScroll` component and add any empty html element with a unique id after the your data elements:
+Simply wrap the desired content in the `InfiniteScroll` component and add any empty html element with a unique id after the data elements:

 ```csharp
 <InfiniteScroll ObserverTargetId="observerTarget" ObservableTargetReached="(e) => FetchForecasts()">